Z3r0XG/ckpool-lhr/MERGE_ANALYSIS.md

 - [ ] Continue monitoring official ckpool for new safe merges
 - [ ] Consider integration testing with live bitcoind and miners (as mentioned in TESTING_STRATEGY.md)
-- [ ] Update DIFFERENCES.md if any merged features need documentation
+- [x] Update DIFFERENCES.md - ✅ Completed (removed non-differences, focused on actual differences)